aws-amplify/amplify-swift/AmplifyCombineSupport/README.md

 ### APIs that return operations

-The **Standard Amplify** flavor of most APIs returns a use-case specific Operation that may be used to cancel an in-progress operation.
-The **AmplifyCombineSupport** APIs do not support cancellation of the operation.
+The Standard Amplify flavor of most APIs returns a use-case specific Operation that may be used to cancel an in-progress operation.
+The `AmplifyCombineSupport` APIs do not support cancellation of the operation.
 Canceling a subscription to a publisher simply releases that publisher, but does not affect the work in the underlying operation.

-If your use case requires both Combine-style publisher support and cancellation, you can adapt the **Standard Amplify** API to send result events to a `Future` and retain the operation, as in this example for the Storage category:
+If your use case requires both Combine-style publisher support and cancellation, you can adapt the standard API, as in this example for the Storage category:

 ```swift
 let progressSubject = PassthroughSubject<Progress, Never>()